capnproto/capnproto/doc/_posts/2015-03-02-security-advisory-and-integer-overflow-protection.md

 Note that we added a "nano" component to the version number (rather than use 0.5.2/0.4.2) to indicate that this release is ABI-compatible with the previous release.
 If you are linking Cap'n Proto as a shared library, you only need to update the library, not re-compile your app.

 To be clear, the first two bugs affect only the C++ implementation of Cap'n Proto; implementations in other languages are likely safe.
 The third bug probably affects all languages, and as of this writing only the C++ implementation (and wrappers around it) is fixed.
 However, this third bug is not as serious as the other two.

+### Preventative Measures

+It is our policy that any time a security problem is found, we will not only fix the problem, but also implement new measures to prevent the class of problems from occurring again.
+To that end, here's what we're doing doing to avoid problems like these in the future:

+1. A fuzz test of each pointer type has been added to the standard unit test suite.
+2. We will additionally add fuzz testing with American Fuzzy Lop to our extended test suite.
+3. In parallel, we will extend our use of template metaprogramming for compile-time unit analysis (kj::Quantity in kj/units.h) to also cover overflow detection (by tracking the maximum size of an integer value across arithmetic expressions and raising an error when it overflows).
+More on this below.
+4. We will continue to require that all tests (including the new fuzz test) run cleanly under Valgrind before each release.
+5. We will commission a professional security review before any 1.0 release.
+   Until that time, we continue to recommend agaisnt using Cap'n Proto to interpret data from potentially-malicious sources.

+I am pleased to report that measures 1, 2, and 3 all detected both integer overflow/underflow problems, and AFL additionally detected the CPU amplification problem.

 ### Integer Overflow is Hard